AIUA - SAH Partnership

 Alabama Insurance Underwriting Association (AIUA) has partnered with the Strengthen Alabama Homes grant program to offer grants to eligible AIUA policy holders to mitigate their homes against wind damage.
 The Strengthen Alabama Homes program was established to provide grants to residents of Baldwin and Mobile Counties in Alabama for residential wind mitigation on existing homes.
 The grants are administered by the Strengthen Alabama Homes located at the Alabama Department of Insurance.

 If your home is insured by AIUA, the Strengthen Alabama Homes Program is prepared to offer you a grant to mitigate your home against wind damage.
 This money is a grant, not a loan; therefore, it does not have to be paid back.
-The amount of this grant is up to $7500 depending on your household income.
+The amount of this grant is up to $10,000 regardless of income.
 Additional funding may be available for you as well.
 If you are approved, you will receive a grant award letter stating the amount of your grant before mitigation work begins on your home.

 There are a few requirements that must be met to receive the AIUA-Strengthen Alabama Homes grant.
 The requirements for a grant are: